Last Updated on

 So here comes all the confusion with the green dots.
 I’ve heard a lot of people think like “I’ve got all the green dots from Yoast but why my website isn’t still ranking on Google?”
 To give this question a short answer, Google can’t see if your page has green dots, orange dots, or red dots as Yoast does.

 Google sees your webpage is totally different from Yoast does.
-All these colored dots in Yoast are just a guide, nothing more.
+All Yoast colors nothing but just a guide.
 Because there are many different factors that Yoast doesn’t take into consideration when scoring your page.

 Google cares about so many other ranking factors like which sites are linking to your website and how much authority your website have.
 Is your website a respected brand in your niche?
 How many people visit your site every month?
 What are the user behaviors on your pages?